wejgaard/TclForth/README.md

 * Download (clone or zip) the repository.
 * Windows: Run tclforth.exe
 * OS-X: Run tclforth.app

+Both apps contain a Tcl runtime and a load routine for the TclForth source in the external source directory.

 * Linux: Run tclforthx in a terminal or, if available, load tclsh.
 In the Tcl console:

 ```
     cd <source-directory>
     source tfmain.tcl
 ```

 ##Guide